Robots.txt Setup and Analysis: All You Need to Know

 Another common benefit of using robots.txt is its ability to address content-crawling issues on your server, if any.
 For instance, if you have infinite calendar scripts that may cause problems when frequently accessed by robots, you can disallow the crawling of that script through the robots.txt file.

-You may also wonder whether it is better to use robots.txt to block affiliate links in order to manage your website’s crawl budget or to utilize the noindex tag to prevent search engines from indexing those links.
-The answer is simple: Google is pretty good at identifying and disregarding affiliate links on its own.
-But by using robots.txt to disallow them, you retain control and potentially conserve the crawl budget more effectively.
+You may also wonder whether it is better to use robots.txt to block affiliate links to manage your website’s crawl budget or to utilize the noindex tag to prevent search engines from indexing those links.
+The answer is simple: Google is good at identifying and disregarding affiliate links on its own, especially if they are marked correctly.
+By using robots.txt to disallow them, you retain more control and potentially conserve the crawl budget more effectively.

 Example of robots.txt content

-Having a template with up-to-date directives can help you in creating a properly formatted robots.txt file accurately, specifying the required robots and restricting access to relevant files.
+Having a template with up-to-date directives can help you create a properly formatted robots.txt file, specifying the required robots and restricting access to relevant files.

 User-agent: [bot name]